dspsandbox/lidarTDC/README.md

 # lidarTDC
 ## System requirements
-* Time-to-digital converter with a temporal resolution better than 10 ns and an integration time of up to 2 ms.
+* Time-to-digital converter (TDC) with a temporal resolution better than 10 ns and an integration time of up to 2 ms.
 * Trigger input
 * 8 bit temporal timestamp prefix
 * External ref clk (10MHz)